mondoohq/docs/docs/cnspec/cli/cnspec_scan.md

       --discover strings            Enable the discovery of nested assets.
 Supports: all,auto,container,container-images -h, --help                        help for scan
       --incognito                   Run in incognito mode.
 Do not report scan results to  Mondoo Platform.
-      --inventory-ansible           Set the inventory format to Ansible.
+      --inventory-format-ansible    Set the inventory format to Ansible.
-      --inventory-domainlist        Set the inventory format to domain list.
+      --inventory-format-domainlist Set the inventory format to domain list.
       --inventory-file string       Set the path to the inventory file.
   -j, --json                        Run the query and return the object in a JSON structure.
   -o, --output string               Set output format: compact, csv, full, json, junit, report, summary, yaml (default "compact")